-In EWS Railway v E.ON the High Court held that contractual terms that infringed article 102 and the Chapter II Prohibition were void from the moment the contract was concluded.
-Because those clauses could not be severed, the contract as a whole was void and unenforceable.
+In EWS Railway v E.ON, the High Court held that contractual terms that infringed article 102 and the Chapter II Prohibition were void from the moment the contract was concluded.
+Because those clauses could not be severed, the contract as a whole was void and unenforceable in that particular case.